 A privileged container is one that is run with substantially more host-level permissions than normal.
 These are not denied by default, so disabling the capability using pod security policies is very important for preventing this accidental exposure.

 For volumes where access is desired from both Kubernetes and external hosts, the storage should be managed in a traditional manner, with the PV introduced by the administrator and not managed by Trident.
 This ensures that the storage volume is destroyed only when both the Kubernetes and external hosts have disconnected and are no longer using the volume.
 Additionally, a custom export policy can be applied which enables access from the Kubernetes cluster nodes and targeted servers outside of the Kubernetes cluster.

 For deployments which have dedicated infrastructure nodes (e.g. OpenShift), or other nodes which are not schedulable for user applications, separate export policies should be used to further limit access to storage resources.
 This includes creating an export policy for services which are deployed to those infrastructure nodes, such as, the OpenShift Metrics and Logging services, and standard applications which are deployed to non-infrastructure nodes.

-Export policies contain one or more export rules that process each node access request.
-Use the
+with one or more export rules that process each node access request.

 showmount for the application SVM¶